pydata/xarray/doc/user-guide/testing.rst

 .. note::

   Testing with hypothesis is a fairly advanced topic.
-Before reading this section it is recommended that you take a look at our guide to xarray's data structures, are familiar with conventional unit testing in pytest, and have seen the hypothesis library documentation.
+Before reading this section it is recommended that you take a look at our guide to xarray's :ref:`data structures`, are familiar with conventional unit testing in pytest, and have seen the hypothesis library documentation.

 ``Hypothesis`` is a powerful library for property-based testing.
 Instead of writing tests for one example at a time, it allows you to write tests parameterized by a source of many